Skip to Content

 Herrengasse shopping street, Graz

 Wander in and out of ancient courtyards as you head further down Herrengasse.
 You’ll soon come to the Herzoghof building aka the Painted House.
-Baroque painter Johann Mayer added the frescos in 1742 – the original form of street art perhaps?
+Baroque painter Johann Mayer added the frescos in 1742.
+An original form of street art perhaps?

 Herzoghof, Painted House, Graz

-I haul myself up the 260 steps which lead to the clocktower, enjoying the gardens en-route.
-It takes around 20-minutes due to frequent photo stops.
+The energetic can climb the 260 steps which lead to the clock tower, enjoying the gardens en-route.
+It takes around 15-minutes, or more you make frequent photo stops of the stunning city views.

 Steps to the Schlossberg Graz